joolstorrentecalo/gitlab-foss/doc/development/search/advanced_search_migration_styleguide.md

 - Operators who have not run this migration and who upgrade directly to the target version see a message prompting them to reindex from scratch.

-To be extra safe, we do not clean up migrations that were created in the last minor version before the last required stop.
-For example, if the last required stop was `%14.0`, we should not clean up migrations that were only added in `%13.12`.
+To be extra safe, we do not delete migrations that were created in the last minor version before the major upgrade.
+So, if we are upgrading to `%14.0`, we should not delete migrations that were only added in `%13.12`.
 This extra safety net allows for migrations that might take multiple weeks to finish on GitLab.com.
-Because our deployments to GitLab.com are automated and we do not have automated checks to prevent this cleanup, the extra precaution is warranted.
+It would be bad if we upgraded GitLab.com to `%14.0` before the migrations in `%13.12` were finished.
+Because our deployments to GitLab.com are automated and we don't have automated checks to prevent this, the extra precaution is warranted.
 Additionally, even if we did have automated checks to prevent it, we wouldn't actually want to hold up GitLab.com deployments on advanced search migrations, as they may still have another week to go, and that's too long to block